 TEA & TALK

-Tea & Talk is an opportunity to meet like-minded people in the lovely setting of the Crown Hotel, Harrogate for afternoon tea with a guest speaker.
+Tea & Talk is an opportunity to meet new and old friends in the lovely setting of the Crown Hotel, Harrogate for afternoon tea with entertainment.

 You need to be a registered client to attend, this is a simple process of calling the office on 01423 531490.
 Once you are registered we would ask if you could call the office to book a place.

-The cost is £5.00 to include afternoon tea.
+The cost is £9.00 to include afternoon tea & raffle ticket.

 DINING OUT CLUB

 Dining Out Club is held on the first Monday of the month.
 We meet, wherever possible, at local independent restaurants for lunch.

 This gives our members the opportunity to enjoy a meal, perhaps in a restaurant they have not been to before with friends both old and new.